US puts $10m bounty on Lashkar-e-Taiba's Hafiz Saeed

 The US announcement puts Mr Saeed on a par with the Afghan Taliban leader Mullah Omar when it comes to "most wanted terrorists", our correspondent adds.

 Mr Saeed was in Islamabad last week protesting outside parliament - calling for Pakistan to cut all ties with both the US and India.
+On Tuesday he spoke by telephone on a television chat show.

 He has consistently denied any suggestion that either he or JuD - which he says is a charity - have played any role in militant violence.